Financial Aid/Scholarships for Study Abroad Programs

 If you believe you qualify for the California College Promise, you must apply for it before registering for Study Abroad courses.
 Contact the SBCC Admissions office or go directly to California College Promise for more information.

-ACCENT offers merit and need-based scholarships to students participating on ACCENT supported community college programs in partnership with our travel agency, Frosch Student Travel.
+Accent Global Learning offers merit and need-based scholarships to students participating on Accent Global Learning supported community college programs in partnership with our travel agency, Frosch Student Travel.
 For more information and to apply go to: ACCENT Community College Scholarship.

 Recipients receive $2,000 to help finance their international trip that includes an educational or service component.
 In 2019, we’ll be giving out 86+ scholarships to would-be travelers around the country, aged 18-30, who need a little extra help along the way.
 Get details HERE.